mseclab/PyJFuzz/README.md

 Issue
 =====

-Please send any issue here via GitHub i'll provide a fix as soon as possible.
+Please send any issue here via GitHub I'll provide a fix as soon as possible.

 Result
 ======